 2. Agree in advance how it will work.

 Recognising that it’s a bigger job than usual, you have two choices: Either continue your normal working hours and non-working hours, and stick to them, OR agree that some other arrangement will apply for the holiday, and pay for it accordingly.
-What you can’t do is expect the nanny to be ‘on-call’ all the time without changing her pay.
+What you can’t do is expect the nanny to be ‘on-call’ all the time without changing their pay.

 3. Clarify the grey areas.

 This is about defining when a nanny is ‘on duty’.
 For example, if your child wants to chat to your nanny during the plane ride, is that paid or unpaid time?
-You might consider it downtime, but as far as your nanny is concerned, she’s working.
+You might consider it downtime, but as far as your nanny is concerned, they're working.
 For this reason, some experienced nannies have been known to even refuse to fly with the family unless paid for that time.

 4. Be mindful of boundaries.